Smile (British TV series): Merchandise

-Nev became so popular he has even been made into a cuddly toy and various other merchandise.

 In 2005, the Nev the Bear talking toy hit the shops.
-The large toy said a number of catchphrases including "Fwightened" and "No no no no".
-A complaint was made against the toy with regard to the word "Quick", by an individual who believed he had heard the toy saying "prick" - Rude British slang for an annoying person - instead A smaller version of the soft toy has since been released.
+The toy said a number of catchphrases including "Fwightened" and "No no no no".
+A complaint was made against the toy manufacturer with regard to the word "Quick", by an individual who believed he had heard the toy saying "prick" - rude British slang for an annoying person - instead.
+A smaller version of the soft toy has since been released with a single catchphrase, "Excuse me!
+Can't Scare Me."